bbabina/bbabina/README.md

-### Hi👋, I'm Babina Banjara !:computer:
+### Hey👋, I'm Babina Banjara !:computer:

 I am a machine learning and deep learning practitioner and learner.
-I love solving problems, learning a lot in the process.
+I love solving problems and learning a lot in the process.

 - 🔭 I’m currently working as a Machine Learning Engineer at [**Fusemachines**](https://fusemachines.com/)
-- 🌱 I’m currently learning **Computer Vision**
+- 🌱 I’m currently learning **Large Language Models**
 - 📫 How to reach me: **bbabina005@gmail.com**
 - 👯 I’m looking to collaborate on **Data Science**, **Machine Learning**, **Deep Learning**, **Computer Vision** and **NLP**.